charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 * Flexibility: I want to be able to investigate new ideas and answer questions I haven't thought of yet, as well as expand the data I'm collecting as
   Batect evolves, and so I need a system that supports these goals.

+* Learning: given I was building this on my own time, I also wanted to use this as an opportunity to learn more about a few technologies and techniques I hadn't used much before.

 ## The design

 * Walk through flow of events through system